 “You have to love what coach McCaffery has going at the University of Iowa.
 He continues to create interest on a national level.
 They play a great style of basketball; they press, they run and shoot 3’s.
 Fran McCaffery is a coach who lets his guys play.”

 - ESPN College Basketball Analyst, Miles Simon

-Recruited and/or coached five players that ultimately were NBA draft picks, including 2014 and 2015 second-round picks Devyn Marble and Aaron White, respectively.
+Recruited and/or coached six players that ultimately were NBA draft picks, including 2014 and 2015 second-round picks Devyn Marble and Aaron White, respectively.

 Won 5 conference tournament championships as a head coach.
-Posted six 20+ win seasons the last eight years.
+Posted eight 20+ win seasons the last 10 years.

 First hired as a head coach at the age of 26 at Lehigh in 1985; has over 30 years of collegiate coaching experience.Coach's Full Bio Play Video

 “You can’t key in on one guy with Iowa; they’re all good.
 You really have to guard everybody.”

 - Former NBA Coach and NBC Network Basketball Analyst, Stan Van Gundy